captifi/captifi-openwrt/README.md

 This integration creates a customer-friendly deployment system where:

 1. The WiFi network name is set to "CaptiFi Setup" during installation
+2. The LAN IP address is changed to 192.168.2.1
-2. Customers connect to the WiFi and see a PIN registration splash page
+3. Customers connect to the WiFi and see a PIN registration splash page
-3. They enter their CaptiFi PIN to activate the device
+4. They enter their CaptiFi PIN to activate the device
 4. Upon successful activation, the system fetches and displays their custom splash page
 5. The activated device maintains communication with CaptiFi via heartbeats
 6. Guest data is collected and sent to CaptiFi